jml/code.mumak.net/content/2017-05-30-what-is-spake2.rst

 Basically, we hash all of the variable length fields to make them fixed length to avoid collisions between values. [#]_

+python-spake2 uses SHA256 as the hash algorithm for this step.
+I've got no idea why this and not, say, HKDF.

 And this is the session key.
 SPAKE2 is done!